Christina Applegate Says Filming "Dead to Me" With MS Was the "Hardest Thing" She's Done

 Applegate said she first felt something was off during the filming of season one.
 Over the next few years, some of those early symptoms, which included tingling and numbness, progressed until she was diagnosed in the summer of 2021 while filming season three.
 Production was delayed for five months, but Applegate insisted on resuming filming, saying she had an "obligation" to creator Liz Feldman, her costar Linda Cardellini, and their story.

-Hi friends.
-A few months ago I was diagnosed with MS. It's been a strange journey.
-But I have been so supported by people that I know who also have this condition.
-It's been a tough road.
+Applegate shared her diagnosis not long after in August 2021 via a short statement on Twitter.
+"A few months ago I was diagnosed with MS. It's been a strange journey.
+But I have been so supported by people that I know who also have this condition," Applegate said at the time, adding, "It's been a tough road.
 But as we all know, the road keeps going.
-Unless some asshole blocks it.— christina applegate (@1capplegate) August 10, 2021
+Unless some assh*le blocks it."

-Multiple sclerosis, or MS, is a chronic condition in which the body's immune system mistakenly attacks the central nervous system, thereby obstructing transmissions between the brain and body.
+Multiple sclerosis is a chronic condition in which the body's immune system mistakenly attacks the central nervous system, thereby obstructing transmissions between the brain and body.
 There are four identified types of MS, and according to the National Multiple Sclerosis Society, nearly one million people in the United States live with the disease, and most are diagnosed between the ages of 20 and 50.
 Unfortunately, there is currently no known cure.

-Selma Blair, who Applegate worked with in 2002's The Sweetest Thing, also has MS. She came forward with her diagnosis in 2018, and went on to do an interview with Good Morning America to shed light on the realities of living with the condition.
+Selma Blair, whom Applegate worked with in 2002's "The Sweetest Thing," also has MS. She came forward with her diagnosis in 2018 and went on to do an interview with "Good Morning America" to shed light on the realities of living with the condition.
 After experiencing symptoms like exhaustion, Blair said she was relieved to finally attain answers.
 "I cried.
 I had tears," she said.
 "They weren't tears of panic — they were tears of knowing I now had to give in to a body that had loss of control."